dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/redux/index.md

 Last thing!
 Try opening up the Redux Chrome DevTools and play with the timeline to move the state forward and back.

+Play with the *slider* and note how you can export and import state.
+Imagine how powerful that would be if we could just save the whole state of a very complex app!

 ## Resources